jsdom/jsdom/README.md

 The primary use-case for `created` is to modify the window object (e.g. add new functions on built-in prototypes) before any scripts execute.

 You can also set an event handler for `'load'` or other events on the window if you wish.
-But the `loaded` callback, below, can be more useful, since it includes script errors.

-If the `error` argument is non-`null`, it will contain whatever loading error caused the window creation to fail; in that case `window` will not be passed.
+If the `error` argument is non-`null`, it will contain whatever loading or initialization error caused the window creation to fail; in that case `window` will not be passed.

-#### `loaded(errors, window)`
+#### `onload(window)`

-The `loaded` callback is called along with the window's `'load'` event.
+The `onload` callback is called along with the window's `'load'` event.
 This means it will only be called if creation succeeds without error.
 Note that by the time it has called, any external resources will have been downloaded, and any `<script>`s will have finished executing.

-If `errors` is non-`null`, it will contain an array of all JavaScript errors that occured during script execution. `window` will still be passed, however.

-#### `done(errors, window)`
+#### `done(error, window)`

-Now that you know about `created` and `loaded`, you can see that `done` is essentially both of them smashed together:
+Now that you know about `created` and `onload`, you can see that `done` is essentially both of them smashed together:

-- If window creation succeeds and no `<script>`s cause errors, then `errors` will be null, and `window` will be usable.
-- If window creation succeeds but there are script errors, then `errors` will be an array containing those errors, but `window` will still be usable.
-- If window creation fails, then `errors` will be an array containing the creation error, and `window` will not be passed.
+- If window creation fails, then `error` will be the creation error.
+- Otherwise, `window` will be a fully-loaded window, with all external resources downloaded and `<script>`s executed.

 #### Dealing with asynchronous script loading